 Authorization and signature

-The form must be legally binding.
-This section formalizes the agreement between the family and your program.
+The form must serve as a legally binding document.
+This section formalizes the agreement between the family and your childcare program.

 - A statement of consent authorizing your staff to apply the specified cream